lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 The last line uses the auxiliary function **writeSubexprReturnData**, which stores all the subexpressions generated during the evaluation of the function tree so far, and returns the array with the [output data structure](#output-data-structure) described above.

 ---------
-# Function catalogues
+# Function libraries
-A GenoMus function catalogue is a JSON file that contains all available functions for genotype generation of a specific species.
+A GenoMus Function Library is a JSON file that contains all available functions for genotype generation of a specific species.
 The concept of species is crucial, because each species is determined by the parameter structure of a basic sonic event.
 The functional arquitecture depends on this specification.
 Specimens belonging to different species cannot be mixed without some kind of ad hoc adaptation.
-Consequently, an independent catalogue must be created for each new species.
+Consequently, an independent library must be created for each new species.
 The default species of GenoMus, called *piano*, uses this parameters structure for each basic event:

 [*\<duration\>*, *\<pitch\>*, *\<articulation\>*, *\<intensity\>*]

-A GenoMus function catalogue contains these blocks:
+A GenoMus Function Library contains these blocks:
 - **"metadata"**:
   - **"species"**: name of the species.
   - **"parametersStructure"**: basic event parameter structure.